Let’s face it: Wild turkey legs, wings and to a lesser extent thighs can be unbearably tough, and the tendons are often as tough as bone.

 I of course use wild turkey here, but a domestic turkey will work just fine.
 You could also use pheasant, an old chicken, a guinea hen or just go full-on traditional and use pork shoulder.
 Once you braise the meat and pull it off the bone, it will keep in the fridge for a week.
 Crisp it up before you serve it.
 Once you make this, the finished carnitas will keep for a week in the fridge.
 I usually reheat it in a frying pan with a little oil.

-- 2 skinless turkey legs plus wings, or 2 turkey thighs
+- 2 to 4 turkey drumsticks, or 2 turkey thighs

 - 1 small cinnamon stick